-- 4.5.1 FLOORING: All flooring products (whether carpet or hard surface) must comply with the emission requirements of the public health department, which has authoritative jurisdiction.
+4.5.1 FLOORING: All flooring products (whether carpet or hard surface) must comply with the emission requirements identified in EGC 6.4 Healthier Material Selection.
 No flexible PVC with phthalates may be installed, whether the phthalates were intentionally added or added via recycled content.
 Carpet shall not be permitted as a floor finish in building entryways, laundry areas, kitchens/kitchenettes, bathrooms, or utility rooms.
-Fluid applied finish floors may only be installed in non-occupied spaces, such as mechanical rooms. - 4.5.2 INTERIOR PAINTS, COATINGS, PRIMERS, AND WALLPAPERS: These material selections must have VOC content less than or equal to the thresholds provided by the most recent version of SCAQMD 1113 available at time of product specification for all interior paints, coatings, and primers.
-All wall finish paints must have VOC emissions verified as compliant with requirements of the public health department, which has authoritative jurisdiction.
-All wallpaper must be phthalate free. - 4.5.3 INTERIOR ADHESIVES AND SEALANTS: These material selections must have VOC content less than or equal to the thresholds provided by the most recent version of SCAQMD 1168 available at time of product specification for all interior adhesives and sealants. - 4.5.4 INSULATION: Fiberglass or mineral wool batt insulations must be formaldehyde-free. - 4.5.5 COMPOSITE WOOD: Formaldehyde emissions less than or equal to the thresholds provided by CARB Phase 2 and/or TSCA Title IV for plywood, particleboard, MDF, and these materials within other products like cabinets and doors.
-For any other composite wood products not covered by CARB/TSCA requirements, but used in interior spaces, these must at minimum have no added urea formaldehyde (be NAUF).
+Fluid applied finish floors may only be installed in non-occupied spaces, such as mechanical rooms.

+4.5.2 INTERIOR PAINTS, COATINGS, PRIMERS, AND WALLPAPERS: These material selections must have VOC content less than or equal to the thresholds provided by the most recent version of SCAQMD 1113 available at time of product specification for all interior paints, coatings, and primers.
+All wallpaper must be phthalate free.

+4.5.3 INTERIOR ADHESIVES AND SEALANTS: These material selections must have VOC content less than or equal to the thresholds provided by the most recent version of SCAQMD 1168 available at time of product specification for all interior adhesives and sealants.

+4.5.4 INSULATION: Fiberglass or mineral wool batt insulations must be formaldehyde-free.

+4.5.5 COMPOSITE WOOD: Formaldehyde emissions less than or equal to the thresholds provided by CARB Phase 2 and/or TSCA Title IV for plywood, particleboard, MDF, and these materials within other products like cabinets and doors.
+For any other composite wood products not covered by CARB/TSCA requirements, but used in interior spaces, these must at minimum have No Added Urea Formaldehyde (NAUF).